MichaelMeissner/TeensyEyes/README.md

 ### Introduction from Michael Meissner

 This branch (meissner2) contains my updates (Michael Meissner) to the uncanny eyes code base.
-This particular version is geared towards a pair of round 240x240 GC9A01A displays.
+This particular version is geared towards a pair of square 240x240 ST7789 displays that I got from Adafruit.

 ### Introduction from Chris Miller